hinto-janai/festival/src/README.md

 ---

+## Image Formats
+If the `Album` art is embedded within the `Song` as metadata, it will always be used.

+If no art metadata is found, `Festival` will look for the largest:

+- PNG
+- JPG

+image in the same directory as the file itself.

+If both are not found, a [default question mark](https://github.com/hinto-janai/festival/assets/images/art/unknown.png) cover will be used.

+This default art is actually just a pointer to a single image in memory (`lazy_static`), so it doesn't take up extra memory even if all your `Album`'s have no art.

+---

 ## Alternative Frontends
-Some frontends I have in mind:
+Some other frontends I have in mind:

 - WASM version of the current `egui` GUI
 - Daemon + Client ([`mpd`](https://github.com/MusicPlayerDaemon/MPD)-like but `RPC` instead of... whatever `mpd` is doing)
 - Web for mobile (serving full audio data, not just a controller)
 - Web for mobile (just a controller)

-I'd like to make these and/or expose `Festival`'s internals as a library with proper APIs... eventually.
+I'd like to make these and also expose `Festival`'s internals as a library with proper APIs... eventually.